Kimutai01/space-travellers/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.
+# Space travellers hub

+> A website that allows one to reserve rockets and also to join various space missions.
+It uses data from the space X api

 ## Built With

-- Major languages
-- Frameworks
+- React
-- Technologies used
+- Jest

 ## Live Demo (if available)